Brazilian jiu-jitsu: Back mount

-North south position
+North south

-The North South position occurs when a practitioner is lying on their back on the ground and their opponent is lying on top, with the head over the chest area and controlling the bottom practitioner's arms.
+The North South position occurs when a practitioner is lying on top of their opponent, with their weight over their opponent's chest and head area, with their legs pointing away from their opponent.
+Control is established by controlling the opponent's head and/or arms.
 As with most top controlling positions in BJJ, the top practitioner applies pressure by bringing their hips downwards towards the ground, generating what is referred to as dead weight.
 There are several submissions and transitions that are possible from the North South position, most commonly the North South choke, North South kimura, and others.

 Guards

 When in the "Guard" position, the practitioner is on their back controlling an opponent with his legs.
 The bottom practitioner pushes and pulls with the legs or feet to unbalance and limit the movements of his opponent.
 This position allows practitioners a wide variety of counter-attacks from the bottom position, including submissions and sweeps.

 The three most common types of guards include the Closed Guard, Half Guard, and Open Guard.

 In closed guard, the bottom grappler has his legs around the opponent's hips, with ankles closed together to control their opponent.
 The closed guard can be an effective position.
 This guard allows many setups for submissions such as joint locks and chokes, as well as sweeps.
 In the open guard, the legs are not hooked together and the bottom grappler uses his legs or feet to push or pull their opponent.

-There are many variations of open guard with distinct names and positioning including the Butterfly Guard, De La Riva Guard, X-Guard, Rubber guard, Spider Guard, Octopus Guard, Lapel Guard, Worm Guard (made popular by Keenan Cornelius) and others.
+There are many variations of open guard with distinct names and positioning including the Butterfly Guard, De La Riva Guard, X-Guard, K-Guard, Rubber guard, Spider Guard, Octopus Guard, Lapel Guard, Worm Guard (made popular by Keenan Cornelius) and others.
 Butterfly guard is when the bottom grappler brings his legs up and feet together against the inner thighs of top opponent.
 The name is derived from the resulting butterfly wing shape.
 Butterfly guard increases both space to maneuver and the ability to counter the opponent with the shins or arches of the feet against the competitor's inner thighs.
-Spider guard is when the bottom grappler puts one or two of his feet on his opponents arms, this guard is effective at keeping control on the bottom and can be used to setup sweeps or submissions.
+Spider guard is when the bottom grappler puts one or two of his feet on his opponents arms, this guard is effective at keeping control on the bottom and can be used to set up sweeps or submissions.